jina-ai/jina/docs/cloud-nativeness/opentelemetry.md

 ## JCloud Support

 JCloud doesn't currently support OpenTelemetry.
 We'll make these features available soon.
-Until then, you can use the deprecated Prometheus-based {ref}`monitoring setup <monitoring-flow>`.
+Until then, you can use the deprecated Prometheus-based {ref}`monitoring setup <monitoring>`.